Scan time: 2-3 minutes / Read time: 3-5 minutes

 💸 Step 3 — Price for impulse, not for prestige.

-Cole's $99 mini-course is at the impulse price.
+Cole keeps his $99 mini-course right at that impulse price.

-He does NOT bump it to a $2,000 cohort hoping for prestige sales.
+He does NOT bump it to a $2,000 cohort hoping for fancier sales.

-Three small moves done daily.
-Same readers buy at their own pace.
+Three small moves, done daily.
+The same readers buy at their own pace.

-Sales stop being events and start being a quiet weekly hum.
+And the sales?
+They stop being big events and become a quiet weekly hum.

 The prompt below will build your Trust-Stack revenue plan using all three moves.